Silago

-Silago, officially the Municipality of Silago (Lungsod sa Silago; Bayan ng Silago), is a 4th class municipality in the province of Southern Leyte, Philippines.
+Silago, officially the Municipality of Silago (Lungsod sa Silago; Bayan ng Silago), is a municipality in the province of Southern Leyte, Philippines.
 According to the 2020 census, it has a population of 13,116 people.
-It was used to be barrio of Hinunangan until Executive Order No. 326 dated May 17, 1951 separated it from the mother town.
+It was used to be barrio of Hinunangan until Executive Order No. 326 dated May 17, 1950 separated it from the mother town.
 The town has an ebony beach with unique black sand.

 Etymology

 The name "Silago" was a shortening of Spanish murcielago ("bat"), referring to an account when the Spaniards encountered bats in the area perching in trees locally known as tuog.
 The natives replied the incomprehensible question of the name of their place asked by the Spaniards saying "tua'y daghang kabug" in the belief that the Spaniards were amazed the huge number of bats present in the area that time.
 The place was then called "Murcielago" and over time, was shortened to its present name Silago.

 However, accounts from Pigafetta on the Magellan voyage indicates a certain island in Leyte recorded as 'Cenalo' along with the recorded 'Hinnangar' (Hinunangan), and 'Abarien' (Cabalian), which in a new presentation by Greg Hontiveros on the First Mass controversy published in 2008, designated it to the Hingatungan Point in the town and therefore not an island as the account indicates.